crate/cratedb-guide/docs/integrate/kafka/index.md

 ## Common Ingestion Options

 :::{important}
-The Apache Kafka PostgreSQL connector is 99% compatible with CrateDB.
-CrateDB does not support transactions, but this only becomes notable when either ingestion to CrateDB is failing or there is some other connection issue.&#x20;
+The Apache Kafka PostgreSQL connector is largely compatible with CrateDB.
+Note that CrateDB does not support transactions; this generally matters only during failures or connection issues that require retries or rollbacks.
 :::

 ### Kafka Connect → CrateDB (recommended for most)